OpenColonyShip/OpenColonyShip-Concept/concept/science/biology/README.md

 ## Mechanical (name change?)
 The Mechanicals are sentient orange/blue plated robots that were produced in the final shutdown sequence of a malfunctioning factory built by an ancient species.
 They are very rare as not many were built.
 The factory imploded soon after their creation, leaving only dust.

+## Industrial
+The Industrials are orange 17-legged creatures that use steampunk themed equipment.
+Their computers are made entirely from clockwork.
+They left their home planet by accident on a very fast spaceship with slow steering.

 # Non-Playable Species

 ## Ancient One (name change?)